shoutem/shoutem.github.io/docs/extensions/getting-started/_posts/1970-01-04-CreatingShortcutAndScreen.md

 Success!
 ```

-Go to `Custom` under `Add Screen` modal [Shoutem builder](/docs/coming-soon).
-You can finally see your `Restaurants` screen there.
+Go to `Custom` under `Add Screen` modal in Shoutem builder.
+You can finally see your `Restaurants` starting screen (shortcut) there.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/add-modal-shortcut.png'/>
 </p>

-Click on the `Restaurants`, which will get that screen inserted into navigation.
+Click on the `Restaurants`, which will get that shortcut inserted into the navigation.

 Start the preview now or check out your app on the phone using Mobilizer app.

 > #### Note
 > It might take some time while the app preview shows.
-Every time you change an extension, we need to rebuild apps using that extension.
+Every time you change an extension, we need to rebuild app using that extension.
 Development process is much faster with [local development environment]({{ site.baseurl }}/docs/extensions/tutorials/setting-local-environment), but you're fine without it for passing this tutorial.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/extension-hello-world.png'/>